hydro-project/cluster/docs/getting-started-aws.md

 ### Step 4: Creating your first cluster

 You're now ready to create your first cluster.
 To start off, we'll create a tiny cluster, with one memory tier node and one routing node.
 From the `$HYDRO_HOME/cluster/` directory, run `python3 -m hydro.cluster.create_cluster -m 1 -r 1 -f 1 -s 1`.
 This will take about 10-15 minutes to run.
-Once it's finished, you will see the URL of two AWS [ELB](https://aws.amazon.com/elasticloadbalancing/)s, which can be used to interact with the Anna KVS and Droplet, respectively.
+Once it's finished, you will see the URL of two AWS [ELB](https://aws.amazon.com/elasticloadbalancing/)s, which can be used to interact with the Anna KVS and Cloudburst, respectively.

 <sup>1</sup> By default, the AWS CLI tool installs in `~/.local/bin` on Ubuntu.
 You will have to add this directory to your `$PATH`.